Garnishment and Your Rights

 Garnishment is when someone freezes money in your bank account or your paycheck to get money the courts say you owe to them.
 They can’t do this unless a court gives them a judgment against you, or they served you with a lawsuit that you did not answer.
 You may not get a warning before the garnishment happens.

 Sometimes, your money is protected – this is called “exempt” or an “exemption.”
 This fact sheet can help you learn if your money and property is exempt.

 There are 2 exemptions that are automatic.

-- Your employer can’t garnish money from your paycheck if you earn less than $290 a week.
-If you earn more than $290 a week, at least 75% of your earnings after taxes are automatically protected.
+- Your employer can’t garnish money from your paycheck if you earn less than $380 a week ($1,520 a month).
+This is full-time pay at the state minimum wage.
+If you earn more than $380 a week, at least 75% of your earnings after taxes are automatically protected.

 - Your bank account can’t be garnished if you have automatic deposits of Social Security (RSDI), SSI or other Federal exempt benefits and your account has less than 2 months’ worth of social security benefits.

 The other exemptions in this fact sheet are not automatic.
 You have to send an “Exemption Claim” to protect your money.
 The form for this is mailed to you.
 You can also get one online.

 If your money is not exempt, try to work out a deal with the company or person that has a judgment against you.
 They might be okay with a payment plan, or even a final payment of less than the full amount.
 If you make a deal, put it in writing and signed by both sides.
 Keep a copy.